roccobarbi/predatorieprede01/README.md

 # predatorieprede01
-An excercise in Java class inheritance.
+An excercise in Java class inheritance and generics.